Javadio/RIS_coverage_enhancement/README.md

 # Files
 -------------------------------------------------------------------------------------
 Cape town_coverage_learning.ipynb demonstrates how the amplitude of the RIS reradiation modes in a scene can be learned by gradient descent.
 You need to download the cape town xml file to import the scene.
+You need also to downlod the meshes file.
+You can download it from the open street map using blender for the area defined by the coordinates (−33.921, 18.4212) to (−33.918, 18.4260).
+You need to add the mitsuba on blender for the export.

 # References
 -------------------------------------------------------------------------------------